Beingadam1/alx-low_level_programming/0x00-hello_world/README.md

 4 - C program that prints exactly "Programming is like building a multilingual puzzle" <br>
 5 - Write a C program that prints exactly "with proper grammar, but the outcome is a piece of art" <br>
 6 - Write a C program that prints the size of various types on the computer it is compiled and run on <br>
+100 - Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file <br>